Dallas Cowboys vs. San Francisco 49ers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Cowboys stats and trends

-- So far this season, the Cowboys have been installed as favorites by a 3-point margin or more 14 times and are 10-4 ATS in those contests.
+- The Cowboys have an against the spread record of 10-4 in their 14 games as a favorite of 3 points or more so far this season.

-- Dallas' games this year have hit the over on nine of 18 set point totals (50%).
+- Dallas' games this year have gone over the point total in 50% of its opportunities (nine times in 18 games with a set point total).

 - The Cowboys have 20 turnovers this season, equal to the number of takeaways for the 49ers.